|

 cooling when other cooling techniques cannot be easily applied (i.e. car

 seats, spot cooling in electronics).
-Our group tackles this challenge by utilizing a number of approaches: band engineering, doping, phonon scattering.
-We target both charge and phonon transport properties to obain a material known as "phonon-glass electron-crystal".
-We also prepare unique suboxide phases, in which a band gap is opened in the original semimetallic material through the incorporation of oxide fragments.
+Our group tackles this challenge by utilizing a natural superlattice approach for the material design.
+We combine two structures with different properties to obaine a material known as "phonon-glass electron-crystal".
+We also prepare unique suboxide phases, in which a band gap is opened in the original semimetallic material through the incorporation of oxide fragments. |

 |